violetguos/canada_gun_dir/README.md

 DB relations

 - user ->
-  - reddit username or discord username (cannot both be null)
+  - reddit username
   - club(S) (array for now)
   - province (string)
   - city/region (string)
   - note (text)
+- [ ] TODO: enforce username not null rule in DB
+- [ ] allow repeated entries for now (username cannot be null but dones't have to be unique)

 * make a simple UI
-  - header
+  - [ ] header
-  - project intro tab
+  - [ ] project intro tab
-  - interpolate the username with URL
+  - [ ] interpolate the username with URL
 * populate with real data
-  - don't commit user info to this repo
+  - [x] don't commit user info to this repo
-  - write a script to read the excel entries and send them to the heroku db
+  - [x] write a script to read the excel entries and send them to the heroku db
+  - [ ] get rid of empty space entries, change to nil
+  - [ ] convert to lower cases in db. search keyword also convert to lower case.

 ## notes

 - users with multiple entries: only the first one is recorded.
 - the conditions are combined with 'AND' statements in SQL (essentially)

+## roadmap for 2.0

+- make proper DB fields for properties
+- enable one to many relationships